 1) Do you offer support and gear (SAG) support?

 Yes.
-We will make all attempts have at least one SAG vehicle on the course at all times.
+Unless otherwise stated, we will make all attempts have at least one SAG vehicle on the course at all times.
 Participants are strongly encouraged to take advantage of the support vehicle.
 Each rider may provide an easy-to-identify gear bag that he/she may use to transport extra food, nutritional supplies, clothing, etc. The support vehicle will transport each participant’s gear bag from one support point to the next.
 Each cyclist may access his/her gear bag at these support points.
 As previously mentioned, please be aware that the support vehicle is first and foremost a safety vehicle.
 In the event of an emergency, the vehicle may have to leave the course.
 Riders should always be prepared to support themselves by carrying money to purchase food and beverages at stores along the route if necessary.

 2) Can I provide my own SAG vehicle?

 Yes.
 The RMCC will allow (and encourages) individual cyclists to be supported by personal SAG vehicles while participating in the Colorado Triple Crown series.
 Participants should notify the event organizer or ride leader that they will receive personal SAG support prior to the start of the event.
 Cyclists who have personal support vehicles may be asked to provide support other participants, especially in the case of an emergency.
 When supporting a rider, a personal SAG vehicle may only provide support for a rider at designated support points and checkpoints along the route.
 Riders who receive support at locations other than the designated support points or checkpoints will be disqualified!
 SAG vehicles may not follow, pace, or repeatedly “leapfrog” a rider, as this may disrupt to flow of traffic on narrow mountain roads and jeopardize the safety of other riders!
 Cyclists may not receive water bottle hand-offs from moving SAG vehicles.